Just in case, I changed my appearance every time I reached a blind spot.

 Dogs?

-They weren’t dogs.
+They weren’t dogs!

 Toothy grins from ear to ear kept me rooted in place.
-The animals had been examining me the exact same way.
+The animals had been examining me – the exact same way.
 They had human eyes.
-Everything below that had been removed and turned into a horrifying maws of countless needles.
+Everything below that had been removed, and turned into horrifying maws of countless needles.
 Neat scar lines joined the different kinds of flesh.
-These creatures might not even be naturally mutated.
-They’ve been surgically turned into this.
-They had walked on two feet once!

 From yips, yaps and gargles it didn’t seem like mental facilities had remained intact.
 Deterioration had to be a blessing.
-Great adaptation to bear existence in this grotesque form.
-One of the specimen carried a large bone in its gaping face.
-This probably explained where some of the Raktkalis’s staff has gone.
+An indispensable adaptation to bear existence in this grotesque form.

 What a terrible final thought to have.

 One after the other, the strange abominations laid down and closed their repulsively familiar eyes.
 I couldn’t stop shivering.
-The sight was a lot to take in, even if I had previous exposure to similar beasts.
+The sight was a lot to take in, even if I had previous exposure to beasts.
 That was outside, never within cities.
 It was supposed to be safe here.

-At the same time, tension within me has reached its peak.
+At the same time, the tension within me has reached its peak.
 Of all things, this had been the tipping point.
-Not only was I hunted, hurt - but also forced to endure the inhuman terrors too?!
+Not only was I hunted, hurt – but also forced to endure the inhuman terrors too?!

 He will pay for this.